r4tylmz/ComputerGraphicsBasics/README.md

-# BGIG-Odev
+# Computer Graphics Basics
 Bilgisayarla Grafik İşlemeye Giriş Ödevi

-## Çalışmayanlar
+## Not working
-- Poligonlarda alan doldurma fonksiyonu çalışmıyor.
+- FillPolygon function is not working
-- Temel dönüşümlerden yansımanın kodunun değiştirilmesi gerekiyor.
+- Reflection has a wrong algorithm.
+It needs to re-write code.

-## Menü
+## Menu
 <a href="#"><img src="https://i.hizliresim.com/Z5oJBg.png"></a>